wp-plugins/amazon-auto-links/readme.txt

 The links are tagged with your Amazon Associate ID.
 The plugin supports 10 Amazon locales and works even on JavaScript disabled browsers.
 Insert the ads as widget or place generated shortcode or PHP code where the links should appear.

+If you want to search a specific product, yes you can do that too.

+If you are good at HTML and CSS coding and know a little about PHP, you can create your own template!
+That means you can design the layout.

 = Features =
-* Supports all Amazon locales including Germany, Japan, Italy, Spain, UK, US, Canada, France, Austria, India, and China.
+* **Supports all Amazon locales** - Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Austria, India, and China.
+For the category unit types, Mexico and Brazil are supporeted as well.
-* Automatic insertion in posts and feeds.
-You just check the checkboxes where you want the product links to appear.
+* **Automatic insertion in posts and feeds** - Just check where you want the product links to appear.
+If you want the product link to be static, just check that option.
-* Widget.
-Just put it in the sidebar and select the unit you created.
+* **Widget** - Just put it in the sidebar and select the unit you created.
 The product links will appear in where you wanted.
-* Image Size.
-The size of thumbnails can be specified.
+* **Image Size** - The size of thumbnails can be specified.
 It supports up to 500 pixel large with a clean resolution.
-* Works without JavaScript.
-Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
+* **Works without JavaScript** - Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
 But this one works.
-* Random/Title/Date sort order.
-It's totally possible to show links in random order.
+* **Random/Title/Date sort order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.
-* Shortcode to embed the ads into posts and pages.
+* **Shortcode** - Insert the ads in posts and pages.
-* PHP function to insert in the theme template.
+* **PHP function** - Insert the ads in the theme template.
-* Blacklist.
-If you want certain products not to be shown, the black list can be set by ASIN, substring of title and description.
+* **Blacklist and Whitelist** - If you want certain products not to be shown, the black list and white list can be set by ASIN, substring of title and description.
-* URL cloaking.
-You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-bloking add-ons.
+* **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-bloking add-ons.
-* Disable on certain pages.
-You can disable product links on the pages you do not want to by specifying the post IDs or if it is the front page, just check the checkbox.
+* **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.

-= Localization =
-* Japanese

 == Installation ==

 1. Upload **`amazon-auto-links.php`** and other files compressed in the zip folder to the **`/wp-content/plugins/`** directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to **Settings** -> **Amazon Auto Links** -> **New Unit**.
+1. Go to **Dashboard** -> **Amazon Auto Links** -> **Add Unit by Category**.
 1. Configure the options and select categories.
 1. After saving the unit option, go to **'Manage Units'** to get the shortcode or if you check one of the insert option, the links will automatically appear in posts or feeds depending on your choice.
 The widget is avaiable in the **Apparence** -> **Widgets** page as well.